Connections & the dataflow graph

 for (const Connection& c : doc.connections()) // the graph is just data

-/* c.target, c.source */;
+/* c.source, c.target */;

 The evaluator

-Resolving a connected, possibly animated property is the job of the evaluator.
-It walks the connection to its source, resolves that source property at the requested time (interpolating samples, following further connections), and returns the concrete value:
+Resolving a connected, possibly animated Property is the job of the evaluator.
+It walks the connection to its source, resolves that source Property at the requested time (interpolating samples, following further connections), and returns the concrete value:

-Value albedo = evaluate(s, Path("/world/ball.albedo"), /*time*/ 0);
+Value albedo = doc.eval(Path("/world/ball.albedo"), /*time*/ 0);

 // → (0.8, 0.1, 0.1): pulled through the connection to the material's output

 Connections compose: a chain of them is a small dataflow program, pulled on demand.
-A generator feeding a transform feeding a material is just three prims and two connections, evaluated lazily when something asks for the end of the chain.
+A generator feeding a transform feeding a material is just three Elements and two connections, evaluated lazily when something asks for the end of the chain.

 The dependency graph